manuGil/lecture-notes/git-lecture-notes.md

 * [Instructor]: explains why the conflict occurred and how to solve it by deciding what changes to keep.
 Then: add, commit, **push**.

 ## 11. Lesson Summary [2 min]
-- Repository innitialization `git init`
+- Repository initialization `git init`
 - Git records changes via commits to the history three
 - Remember the **modify-add-commit** cycle
 - Don't include large datasets in your repositories.
 Set a `.gitignore` file